 It was the summer, and I had spent the night studying for my last math exam the next morning.
 It was a very hard time.
 I was very stressed and a strange, ominous feeling surrounding me.

-I was a student in the ninth grade, which is also called third preparatory class.
+I was a student in the ninth grade, which is also called the third preparatory class.
 That year, there was a new system imposed on us.
-It would last only for one year and then it would be canceled.
-It stated that students in my level should progress to what was called the “final basic school exam”, meaning we have to pass the subjects of the year in one week in order to go on to the next stage of secondary school.
-After this we would go on to pass the high school final exam.
+It would last only for one year, and then it would be cancelled.
+It stated that students in my level should progress to what was called the “final basic school exam”, meaning we have to pass the subjects of the year in one week to go on to the next stage of secondary school.
+After this, we would go on to pass the high school final exam.